scenerystack/community/docs/reference/api/scenery-phet/LockNode.md

 # LockNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/LockNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/LockNode.ts) for the most up-to-date information.

 ## Overview

 LockNode shows a padlock that is either open or closed, depending on the state of a boolean Property.